 Meal and Rest Breaks

 Non-exempt employees are entitled to meal breaks and rest breaks.
 Under California wage and hour law, employees must receive a thirty (30) minute meal break if they work more than five (5) hours in a day.
-Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal break.9
+Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal period.9

-Under California labor law, rest breaks are required for non-exempt employees who work three and a half (3 ½) or more hours in a day.
+Under California labor law, rest breaks are required for non-exempt employees who work three and a half (3 ½) or more total hours in a day.
 Employees are entitled to a ten (10) minutes of rest period for each four (4) hours, or substantial fraction thereof, worked in a day.10

 If an employer does not allow employees to take meal breaks or rest breaks, the employer will owe the employee one hour’s wages for each break the employee was denied.11